nextflow-io/nextflow/docs/developer-env.md

 The [Remote Development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) enables you to run WSL, SSH, or a development container for editing and debugging with the full set of VS Code features.

-The Remote Development extension pack includes four extensions:
+The Remote Development extension pack contains 4 extensions:

 - [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) - Work with source code in any location by opening folders on a remote machine/VM using SSH.
 - [Remote - Tunnels](https://marketplace.visualstudio.com/items?itemName=ms-vscode.remote-server) - Work with source code in any location by opening folders on a remote machine/VM using a VS Code Tunnel (rather than SSH).